-We recommend a booking with our skin Doctor – Dr Monisha at the outset, as you require prescription creams to really lessen the chicken skin appearance.
-Monisha is a specialist General Practitioner with interest in skin conditions and cosmetic dermatology The consultation fee is always 100% claimable on Medicare.
-Generally, the cost will be $70.71 though it can be less or more depending on the time taken for consultation.
+We recommend a booking with our skin Doctor – at the outset, as you require prescription creams to really lessen the chicken skin appearance.
+Generally, the cost will be $80 though it can be less or more depending on the time taken for consultation.
 Below are the 5 most effective approaches to settle your keratosis pilaris.
 But remember it take time and persistence, it will not disappear overnight.

 1. Prescription retinoid for treatment of Keratosis Pilaris

 Unless you have a contraindication to its use, prescription retinoids (think the treatment of acne, sun damage, wrinkles and photos ageing ).
 Vitamin A increases cell turnover and hence exfoliation of surface cells so the chicken skin bumps flatten out.
 It takes 6 – 12 weeks to see the results and requires ongoing use.

 Unlike mechanical scrubs, chemical exfoliants do help.
 Either BHA, AHA or combinations of both to unclog your follicles.
 There are many exfoliant choices, and we stock Paulas Choice, Dermaenergy and Synergy.
 But here are some pointers to look out for in keratosis pilaris treatment with chemical exfoliants.
 (Starting with a clinic chemical peel can speed settling of the chicken skin bumps, see below.)

 - Require the daily application to keep the lumps at bay.

 3. Try a Chemical Peel To Kick Start Your Keratosis Pilaris Treatment.